-Moreover, it also depends on the fact whether you require a mode of mortgage financing.
-The table below illustrates some of the usual costs you may be required for to buy property in Dubai.
+From a residential point of view, Dubai is famous for having one of the most generous laws for taxation across the globe.
+The tax rate mainly depends on whether you want to purchase property through the means of a real estate developer.
+It also depends on whether you require a mode of mortgage financing.
+The table below illustrates some of the usual costs you may be charged to buy property in Dubai.
 However, not all of the charges are related or based upon sales of a property.

 Registration Charges for Properties up to AED 500,000 in Value

 Registration Charges for Properties Above AED 500,000 in Value

 Around 2% of Property Value

 Oqood Contract Fee(if purchasing through a developer)

-Frequently asked questions (FAQ’s)
+Frequently Asked Questions (FAQ’s)

-Can a foreigner buy a property in Dubai?
+Can a foreigner buy property in Dubai?

 Is buying property in Dubai a good investment?